yokay/Study-note-of-Linux/Documention/README.rst

-$project
+Study-note-of-Linux
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Study-note-of-Linux will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: